Kongregate and Twirlbound will launch Pine on PC and Nintendo Switch on October 10

 “We cannot wait for people to get their hands on the Pine beta and see how they’ll tackle the simulation-driven quests and many puzzles on the island of Albamare,” said Matthijs van de Laar, creative director at Breda, Netherlands-based Twirlbound, in a statement.
 “After 4 years, the seven of us are excited to finally give it to people and have them explore the intricacies of the world that we built.”

-To get the game out in front of fans ahead of the full release, Twirlbound and Kongregate have released Pine as a limited beta today on Kartridge.
-The cost of the beta is $20 and players will automatically get full access to the game.
-Players who join the beta will get a sneak peek at what’s in store for launch and receive the full game on October 10.
+To get the game in front of people before release, Twirlbound and Kongregate have released Pine as a limited beta today on Kartridge.
+It’s $20, and players will get full access to the game on full release.
+The beta begins October 10.
 At launch, the game will be $25.

-“Pine is a truly special game that we are proud to get out in front of players,” said Josh Larson, chief business officer at Kongregate, in a statement.
-“Twirlbound has done an exceptional job executing on such an ambitious and charming design.”